ler.image_properties

 default: False

-- effective_params_in_output
+- include_effective_parameters

-- image_properties(lens_parameters)[source]
+- available_image_properties_functions

 Compute image properties for strongly lensed events.
+This use functions similar to lenstronomy but rewritten in numba njit for speed.

 Solves the lens equation using multiprocessing to find image positions, magnifications, time delays, and image types for each lensing event.